BestTimesToVisit.com Logo

 safety

-Nassau is generally safe, but like any tourist destination, be aware of your surroundings, especially at night.
-Stick to well-lit areas, and avoid displaying expensive jewelry or large amounts of cash.
+While Nassau is generally safe for tourists, it's always wise to be aware of your surroundings, especially after dark.
+Stick to well-lit areas, avoid displaying expensive jewelry or large amounts of cash, and if you're unsure about a neighborhood, ask your hotel for recommendations on safe areas to explore.

 packing